 – Personal items like a razor, hairdryer and hair straightener.

 – Clothes, including weather-appropriate clothing – sweaters, rain gear, coats and scarves, swimwear, shorts and hats.

 – Electronics such as a laptop, tablet, camera and cellphone.
 Don’t forget the chargers. 🙂

 – Cooking items like utensils and cutlery, bowls and plates, cups, and your favorite spices.

 – Linens and towels

 – Something sentimental to remind you of home, such as a cozy blanket, a photo album, a scented candle, or your favorite book.

-Now that you’re prepared for your first travel assignment, you can rest easy, and start planning fun activities to do in your new destination!
-Check out where you can fulfill your wanderlust by reading about our top destinations
+Now that you’re packed for your first travel assignment, you can rest easy, and start planning fun activities to do in your new destination!
+Check out where you can fulfill your wanderlust by reading about our top destinations.